DevelAngel/swayr/README.md

-# Swayr is a window switcher for sway
+# Swayr is a window switcher (and more) for sway

 Swayr consists of a demon, and a client.
-The demon `swayrd` records window creations, deletions, and focus changes using sway's JSON IPC interface.
+The demon `swayrd` records window/workspace creations, deletions, and focus changes using sway's JSON IPC interface.
 The client `swayr` offers subcommands, see `swayr --help`.

 Right now, there are these subcommands:
 * `switch-window` displays all windows in the order urgent first, then LRU, focused last and focuses the selected.
 * `quit-window` displays all windows and quits the selected one.
+* `switch-to-urgent-or-lru-window` switches to the next window with urgency hint (if any) or to the last recently used window.
 * `switch-workspace` displays all workspaces in LRU order and switches to the selected one.
 * `switch-workspace-or-window` displays all workspaces and their windows and